 We never want to shoot an innocent person or unnecessarily shoot someone because of an incomplete picture of what is going on.

-We Should not Worry About Being Harmed, Just Bring the Gospel?
+We Should not Worry About Being Harmed, Just Spread the Gospel?

 Shortly after the Lord's Supper, Jesus told the disciples that they should buy one if they did not have a sword.

 Jesus sent the disciples out earlier in his ministry and told them to take nothing on their mission.
 But, now He tells them to take a sword.
 There is no contradiction here.
-Jesus will soon give up His life and is warning them of the intense persecution that they will face while carrying out The Great Commission (go out into the world, preach the Gospel, and make disciples of all men).
+Jesus will soon give up His life and is warning them of the intense persecution that they will face while carrying out the great commission to go into the world, preach the gospel of Jesus Christ, and make disciples of all men.

-Jesus commands us in Matthew 10:16: Behold, I send you out as sheep in the midst of wolves.
-Therefore be wise as serpents and harmless as doves.
+Jesus commands us in Matthew 10:16: Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves.

 We must be peaceful and use God's wisdom to fulfilling our command to bring the Gospel.